What Palm Trees Are Native To United States (with Pictures)

 California Fan Palm (Washingtonia filifera).
 Photo by Wiki Commons.

-Also known as the Desert Fan Palm, Washingtonia filifera is the only palm native to the western United States.
-It’s a study palm with a massive brown-gray trunk about 3 feet wide and a large, open crown of fan-shaped leaves.
-This palm can reach heights of up to 60 to 75 feet.
+Also known as Desert Fan Palm, Washingtonia filifera is the only palm native to the western United States.
+It’s a study palm with a massive brown-gray trunk about 3 feet wide and a large open crown of fan-shaped leaves.
+This palm can get up to 60 or 75 feet tall.

-Washingtonia filifera can be found growing in the rocky areas bordering the Colorado Desert of southeastern California, Yuma County, Arizona, as well as northern California.
+Washingtonia filifera can be found growing in the rocky areas bordering the Colorado Desert of southeastern California and in Yuma County of Arizona, as well as northern California.

 The most famous and frequently visited group of California fan palms is located in Palm Canyon near the base of the San Jacinto Mountains.
 Arizona has about a hundred palms hidden away in a deep canyon of the Kofu Mountains.